cucumber/cucumber-parent/RELEASING.md

 ## Make the release ##

-Only people with permission to push to release/* branches can make releases.
+Only people with permission to push to `release/*` branches can make releases.

+You need the `[changelog]` command-line tool installed.

 1. Check the next version is correct: